DeKristaps/DeKristaps/README.md

 ![First-programming-languages](https://github.com/DeKristaps/DeKristaps/blob/main/First-programming-languages.jpg)
 ### Hello there! 👋

-My name is Kristaps Deņisovs and im a aspiring software developer from Latvia.
+My name is Kristaps Deņisovs and i am an aspiring software developer from Latvia.
 You can always find me on the road to becoming a better software developer.

 My toolbox contains: